malishav/OSCOAP/draft-selander-ace-object-security.md

 The encrypted block options enable the sender to split large messages into protected fragments such that the receiving node can verify blocks before having received the complete message.
 In order to protect from attacks replacing fragments from a different message with the same block number between same endpoints and same resource at roughly the same time, the MAC from the message containing one block is included in the external_aad of the message containing the next block.

-The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, but can be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.

 # Privacy Considerations #